HezhiWang/TripDesigner/README.md

 Due to certain limitations of a free account, the restaurant search functionality is disabled.

+## Browser Requirements

+To avoid any error, please use the newest version of Google Chrome.

 ## How to run locally

 If you want to run locally, follow these steps: